guidobouman/thesis/Documents/Thesis/Thesis.markdown

 There is an issue with these alternative inputs though.
 It's a term from the 1980's called "Gorilla arm".
 When you use a desktop monitor with touchscreen functionality, your arms and shoulders will quickly fatigue.
 This happens because of holding your arms horizontally and reaching out to the monitor for long durations to constantly touch the screen.
 This same phenomenon could be applicable for gesture based input devices.
 The Kinect requires you to do large gestures, allowing you to use a lot of different muscles, and not stressing a couple of them for a longer period of time.
 The LEAP on the other hand (for now) relies heavily on pointing to your screen, this could replicate the gorilla arm phenomenon.
 Because the MYO is completely location & direction agnostic, it would be highly unlikely for it's users to suffer from this problem.  [][#Pogue:2013]

 ## Utopia (long term solution)
-We think a direct connection between brains and the internet would be the most direct interface possible.
+Let’s elaborate on the possibilities with BCI as it is the most direct connection between brains and the internet.
 Also it would be ideal not to surf pages anymore but retrieving the data directly from the database as you think.
 How would it be to have wikipedia in your brain?

 ### Brain <-> Internet

 ### Brain & Computer
 > tool|tuːl|noun A device or implement, esp. one held in the hand, used to carry out a particular function.

 Tools are extensions of humans which enables them to do stuff which they normally can't do.
 A hammer extends the arm and is able to deliver an precise and more heavy impact to an object, a nail for example.
-Without this hammer, humans wouldnt be capable of driving a nail into wood.
+Without this hammer, humans wouldn’t be capable of driving a nail into wood.
 The internet is functioning as a tool for exchange of information and communication and thus function as an extension of humans.
 How would the internet function if it would be a more direct extension of a human?

 Often a tool is meant for one goal, but the internet got quite diverse in it's functionality.
 So in order to make it a more precise fit we need to look on both the internet and the human brain it's strengths and weaknesses.